Counting acyclic and strong digraphs by descents: Families of digraphs

-A more direct approach to counting strong digraphs was given by Robinson \cite{racyclic} (see also \cite{rstrong}) which will be discussed in more detail in Section \ref{SectionStrongDi}, and is the basis for our approach to counting strong digraphs by edges and descents.
+A more direct approach to counting strong digraphs was given by Robinson \cite{racyclic} (see also \cite{rstrong}).
+Robinson's method will be discussed in more detail in Section \ref{SectionStrongDi}, and it is the basis for our approach to counting strong digraphs by edges and descents.
 We use a new kind of generating function that we call an \emph{Eulerian graphic generating function} whose properties are introduced in Section \ref{SectionEulerianGraphic}.

 De Panafieu and Dovgal \cite{pd} have also counted acyclic and strong digraphs using an approach similar to Robinson's.
 A different approach to counting strong digraphs has been given by Ostroff \cite{ostroff}.